Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 `DiffGenTool [source_archive] [target_archive] [output_path] [log_folder] [working_folder] [recompressed_target_archive] "[signing_command]"`
 - In addition to using [recompressed_target_archive] as the target file, providing a signing command string parameter will run recompress_and_sign_tool.py to create the file [recompressed_target_archive] and have the sw-description file within the archive signed (i.e. sw-description.sig file will be present)

-**Dependencies**

-The zstd_compression_tool is used for decompressing an archive's image files and recompressing them with zstd.
-This ensures all archive files used for diff generation have the same compression algorithm for the images inside the archives.

-Commands to install required packages/libraries:
-`sudo apt update`
-`sudo apt-get install -y python3 python3-pip`
-`sudo pip3 install libconf zstandard`

-**Tool Usage**

-There are two ways to use zstd_compression_tool:
-1. Run recompress_tool.py to create a test archive and then sign_tool.py to create the final production archives
-2. Run recompress_and_sign_tool.py to run the full E2E workflow

-_Recompressing/signing in separate steps:_
-`python3 recompress_tool.py [input archive path] [output test archive path] [zstd_compress_file path]` `python3 sign_tool.py sign [input test archive path] [output archive path] "[signing command]"`
-- Example signing command: "gpg --detach-sign"

-_Recompressing/signing in one step:_
-`python3 recompress_and_sign_tool.py [input archive path] [output archive path] [zstd_compress_file path] "[signing command]"`

 The following table describes the arguments in more detail: